April 10th, 2016

 I’m not saying anything new if I say that fandom has changed the relationship between the reader and the author.
 I have the impression this change started in Japan and has been imported to the USA.
 That’s despite fandom mostly living on the Internet and the Internet having been mostly developed in the USA.

 Fandoms influence on authors tends to be trivial.
+Authors often ignore fandoms.
+Or the authors play to the fans in cheap ways, and only occasionally.
 Two characters who have never kissed, but of whom there is slash fiction, end up kissing, and the fans, or the author, joke that this is fan service.
+The joke is very thin.
+If the author does this often, then they violate the trust of their fans.
+If the author loses their audience, it seems like a punishment that has been earned.

-But the pushback regarding The 100 is a bit different.
+The pushback regarding The 100 is a bit different.
 It’s different because its femslash, but its also different because of the directness with which some of the fans wanted to criticize Jason Rothenberg.
 I get that fans criticize comic books and movies all the time, but this had a political angle that is rare.
-The fans weren’t saying “I found that scene unrealistic” the fans were saying “This is a civil rights violation.”
-That is potentially something very new.
+The fans weren’t saying “I found that scene unrealistic” the fans were saying “This is a violation.”
+Is the charge warranted?
+I think a showrunner is trusted by the fans, and to kill a character for cheap reasons is a violation of that trust.
+So I think the charge is at least somewhat warranted.

 I should emphasize, I’ve nothing new or original to say on this topic.
 I’m writing this blog post for myself, mostly to record the impressions I have, right now in 2016, about the relationship between authors and those who consume the creations of authors.
 If you’d like to learn about slash fiction, femslash, fandom, manga, The 100, or Lexa and Clarke, there are a lot of great blogs that you can read, some of them written by fans.
 You would be doing yourself a disservice if you allowed this blog post to be the first thing you read on this topic.